jaar23/octoque/doc/roadmap.md

 - state of qtopic

-- check state of queue and qtopio before proceed
+- check state of queue and qtopic before proceed

 - octoque start with file config